dreamspace-academy/dreamspace-guidelines/README.md

 # Dreamspace Guidelines

-A set of guidelines followed at DreamSpace as code of conduct.
+A set of guidelines, code of conduct, best practices, co-governance & co-creation methodologies, software & hardware tools which are used at DreamSpace.

+It is everyone's responsibility at DreamSpace, to follow the guidelines, keep it updated, on-board new team members and correct the co-members who are not following the guidelines.

 - [Naming Convention](#naming-convention)
 - [Software Tools](#software-tools)